-GUN BORE CLEANER : Standard bore cleaners are solvents used to clean steel and stainless-steel barrels.
+GUN BORE CLEANER : Standard bore cleaners are solvents used to clean steel barrels and other parts.
 Patches or cleaning pellets lightly dampened with cleaner should be pushed or pulled through the barrel.
 Dry ones should be used to remove any remaining solvent.
 A light coat of oil should be applied after cleaning.
-These cleaners are typically corrosive to brass barrels and other parts made or plated with soft metals.
+These cleaners are typically corrosive to brass barrels and other parts made from or plated with soft metals.
 Brass barrels should be cleaned with oil only.
-Bore cleaner in general is highly flammable, make sure it doesn't get into parts that will be exposed to high pressure other than the barrel and breech.
-Allow enough time for residual solvent to dry before oiling the barrel or using the gun.
+Bore cleaners are generally flammable, make sure they don't get into parts that will be exposed to high pressure other than the barrel and breech.
+Allow enough time for residual solvent to dry before oiling the barrel.

-PENETRATING OILS : WD-40 and similar penetrating oils tend to be highly flammable.
+PENETRATING OILS : WD-40, Liquid Wrench and similar petroleum solvents are highly flammable.
 These should not be used to lubricate any part of an airgun, tank, pump or introduced into any pressurized component.
-If used for external cleaning or to remove rust it should be thoroughly wiped off.
-These light oils and the additives in them are not good for preventing corrosion regardless of what it says on the can.
-Engine oil works better than all of them for wear and corrosion protection.
+If used as a cleaner or to loosen rusted parts they should be thoroughly removed after.

-ACETONE : This is also known as nail polish remover and is commonly used to clean metal parts for touch-ups and refinishing.
+ACETONE : This is commonly used to clean metal parts for touch-ups and refinishing.
 Many plastic parts, paints and coatings on airguns and accessories are easily dissolved with acetone.
-This applies to many Crosman plastic parts including grips, forearms and some of the adjustment marks and dots on sights.
+This includes many Crosman grips, forearms and some of the adjustment marks and dots on sights.
 Acetone is highly flammable and the fumes are highly explosive.

-ISOPROPYL ALCOHOL : Also known as rubbing alcohol it is commonly used to clean parts and remove oils and greases.
+ISOPROPYL ALCOHOL : This is commonly used to clean parts and remove oils and greases.
 It won't dissolve plastic parts but it is flammable and can produce explosive vapors.